TheFirstAvenger/ironman/README.md

 ## Suiting Up

-Ironman can be run by calling:
+Ironman can be run from the root of any project by calling:

 `mix suit_up`